Log canonical $3$-fold complements: Effective Koll ar's gluing theory

 \begin{proposition} Conjecture \ref{conj: bounded-B-birational-representation} hold in dimension 1. \end{proposition}

-\begin{proof} Here $X$ is either a rational curve or $X$ is an elliptic curve.
+\begin{proof} In this case, $X$ is either a rational curve or an elliptic curve.
 If $X$ is an elliptic curve, then $B=0$.
-In particular, we can take $m=1$, and it is well-known that $N\leq 12$, i.e. by \cite[Thoerem 3.3]{Fuj00}.
+In particular, we can take $m=1$, and it is well-known that $N\leq 12$, i.e. by \cite{ast}*{12.2.9.1 Complement}.